sjc/jag3d/README.md

 The demo will run with [the BigPEmu](https://www.richwhitehouse.com/jaguar/) emulator.
 This can be used along with the [Neosis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91) debugger.

-I have not yet tested this code on a genuine Jaguar.
+This code has been tested on genuine Jaguar hardware and found to work just fine.

 ## Models